Home

 But remember, this strategy is about pretending you're Warren Buffett, not actually becoming Warren Buffett.
 And pretending, at some level, is supposed to be fun.

-That's not to say this is a useless approach.
+That's not to say this is a whimsical approach.
 On the contrary, part of the fun is that you really are using options to get a lot closer to Buffett's investing style than 95% of the other market participants.

 And I should also point out that Buffett has used put writing strategies himself to acquire positions (and very large ones, I might add) in Coca-Cola.
 So this approach really isn't that much of a stretch.